craws/OpenAtlas/install/upgrade/upgrade.md

     sudo service apache2 restart

 ### 7.17.x to 8.0.0
 This is a major upgrade which utilizes newer versions of underlying software.
 Please consult the install.md about package installation.

 8.0.0.sql is needed but will be taken care of by the database upgrade script.

+#### Breaking changes
+**Removal of frontend content management**
+Because the new presentation site functionality doesn't require content management in the backend anymore this functionality was removed in the.
+In case older versions of the frontend are still use they would have to be switched to new ones (OpenAtlas Discovery) or manual adapted.

+*New stable API version 0.4*
+The current stable API version is **0.4**.
+Support for the older API versions **0.2** and **0.3** is dropped with this release including the frontend content querries mentioned above.

 ### 7.16.x to 7.17.0
 7.17.0.sql is needed but will be taken care of by the database upgrade script.